elokapina/bubo/README.md

 automatically be invited to the room and made admin.
 The room will be created as non-public and non-encrypted.

-Other users can react to the breakout room creation response with a thumbs up to get an invite to the room.
+Other users can react to the breakout room creation response with any emoji reaction to get an invite to the room.

 Syntax: